ros2/design/articles/140_topic_and_service_name_mapping.md

 - must not start with a numeric character (`[0-9]`)

-- are unlike topic and service names in that they:

-  - may start with or end with underscores (`_`)

 ### Fully Qualified Names

 The topic and service name rules allow for some convenience syntax, which in some cases requires additional context to expand to the fully qualified name and then to the DDS equivalent name.